 However, fictionalizing the story of a real-life group of survivors has inherent authenticity problems, and can lean exploitative.
 Per a release, Thai Cave Rescue aims to avoid the pitfalls of prestige-ifying ogled-over trauma (a very pointed side glance here to Ron Howard’s recent go at the story, Thirteen Lives) by relying on interviews and insights from the real Wild Boars to build their characters.
 Some scenes were even shot at the boys’ real homes, using real props from their lives.
 So to avoid exploitation, the creators blurred the line between the real boys’ lives and that of their onscreen counterparts?
 Problem potentially not solved here?

 Any pre-release qualms aside, however, the trailer previews what looks to be an expansive and detailed chronicling of the rescue, the real heart of which lies in the international relationships that made it successful.
 Despite the high-stakes setting, those weeks in Tham Luang are now best remembered for the endlessly hopeful camaraderie of the team and the fervent dedication of the rescue squad, one of whom lost his life while searching for the boys.
 If the series can properly eulogize that heroic act—and the overarching heroism it took for groups on both sides of the cave system to make it out alive—it will definitely warrant a watch.

-Thai Cave Rescue premieres on Netflix on Sept.
-22.
+Thai Cave Rescue will be available for streaming on Netflix starting on September 22.